-ALCC 28 kicks off Thursday evening with a reception celebrating the 2nd Alabama Clay Market.
-The Clay Market is a week-long pottery and sculpture sale of some of the Alabama’s best ceramic artists.
-The Clay Market features the work of approximately 30 ceramic artists, with styles ranging from folk to modern.
-The event is open to the public and all pieces are for sale at Christopher House at 3205 2nd Avenue South, 205-581-0202 from 6:00–9:00pm.
-We will provide on-site registration and preregistered attendees may check in, get their conference badges and packets Thursday evening at the Clay Market.
+The conference begins Thursday night February 20th at 6pm with a reception celebrating the 3rd Alabama Clay Market, a pottery and sculpture sale of some of the state’s best ceramic artists.
+Held at Christopher House Antiques, the Market brings together the work of approximately 30 ceramic artists, with styles ranging from folk to modern.
+The event will be open to the public, and all pieces will be for sale.
+The sale will be open through Saturday, February 22nd until 5pm.